Approach

 • Strategic interviews with key stakeholders

-• Current-state assessment and data gathering
+• Current-state review and data gathering

-• Market and competitive analysis (if relevant)
+• Market and competitive analysis, when relevant

-• Facilitated workshops to surface assumptions
+• Facilitated working sessions to surface assumptions

-• Written problem statement
+• Written problem definition and decision criteria

 Output